CU-CloudCollab/docker-image-prune/README.md

 # dtr-image-prune

-This repo contains functionality to list and delete images from a Docker Trusted Repository based on date stamps embedded in image tags.
+This repo contains logic to remove Docker images from either a Docker machine, or a Docker Trusted Repository.
+Logic about which images to expire is based on a date-time stamp embedded in image tags.

-This functionality does not directly delete a DTR image.
-In actuallity, this functionality simply removes the tag for an image.
+This code does not directly delete a DTR image.
+In actuality, this functionality simply removes the tag for an image on the DTR.
 Then, when the DTR performs garbage collection (typically daily), the associated image will be removed if no other images depend on it.

+Likewise, this code does not directly delete a local Docker image.
+Instead it simply removes a tag.
+If that tag is the last for a particular image, then the image will be removed from the connected Docker environment.

 ## Prerequisites

-These functions operates on DTR images labeled as follows [ID]-[MMDDYYYY]-[HHMMSS].
-Here [ID] is a container ID, [MMDDYYYY] is the month, day, and year and [HHMMSS] is the hour, minute, and seconds.
+These functions operates on images labeled as follows [ID]-[MMDDYYYY]-[HHMMSS].
+Here [ID] is a container ID (more-or-less), [MMDDYYYY] is the month, day, and year and [HHMMSS] is the hour, minute, and seconds.
 The assumption is that an image labeled as such was built at the given time.
 An example tag:  d60015f3c0-04172016-172400

 Docker authentication must be configured (as for Docker command line commands) in ~/.docker/config.json.